msmych/RealFinance/README.md

 | Sport    | ⚽️🏸🏄 |
 | Fun      | 🎉🍺🎸 |
 | Travel   | 🚕🚂✈️ |

+To modify an expense, just modify its message

 /total - Total chat expenses